 Why is speaking up so important?
-This is YOUR session – and the experience all yours.
-Your therapist wants you to enjoy every minute and benefit as much as possible from the time you spend with them.
-If you would like anything changed – the pressure, areas worked, position, temperature, music, etc… speak up!
+This is YOUR session—and the experience is all yours.
+Your therapist wants you to enjoy every minute and benefit from your time with them as much as possible.
+If you would like anything changed—the pressure, areas worked, position, temperature, music, etc.—speak up!
 You will not hurt your therapists’ feelings by asking for something that will make you feel more comfortable.

-The health experts at National University of Health Sciences presents the top five health benefits of adding regular massage therapy to your health and wellness strategy.
+The health experts at National University of Health Sciences present the top 5 health benefits of adding regular massage therapy to your health and wellness strategy.
 Massage therapy from a licensed practitioner can:

 - Lower stress

 The long-term effects of stress can take emotional and physical tolls.
-Massage therapy may relieve stress and conditions associated with it, such as tension headaches.
+Massage therapy may relieve stress and some of its associated conditions, such as tension headaches.

 - Increased Immune Function

 Medical research indicates that massage therapy can help boost immune system strength by increasing the activity level of the body’s natural “killer T cells,” which fight off viruses.